AviaCounterHelix/Path-finding/README.md

 ______________________________________________________

 Next steps:
 1. We obtain a cross vector to create a pipe crossection.
-For this puprose we use points number 1 and 6 as start and finish of the vector for which we trying to find a cross vector.
+For this purpose we use points number 1 and 6 as start and finish of the vector for which we are trying to find a cross vector.

-2. We create a cross section be revolving cross vector along base vector.
+2. We create a cross section by revolving cross vector along base vector.

 3. We sweep circle cross section through the original spline.

 ______________________________________________________
-We are working in CAE System and this code translated in VBA code to implement in Femap/Nastran like as Cross_point_Sweep_pipe.BAS.
+We are working in CAE System and this code is translated in VBA code to implement in Femap/Nastran like Cross_point_Sweep_pipe.BAS.

 The result is the shell geometry of the pipe